James-Jeudy/Incident-Response/README.md

 ## Step 1: Preparation:
-This was initiated already by ingesting all of the logs into Log Analytics Workspace and Microsoft Sentinel and configuring alert rules in my SOC/Honeynet project.
+This was initiated by ingesting all the logs into Log Analytics Workspace and Microsoft Sentinel and configuring alert rules in my SOC/Honeynet project.

 We turned off the VM immediately after being notified of the incident to prevent any further malicious activity: <br>